 You live in the woods: Ladybugs’ favorite meal are tree pests like aphids and spider mites, therefore, ladybugs often live in densely forested areas.

-You may not have realized it when you signed your deed, but when you chose to move into the forest, you were also making the decision to cohabitate with one of the most important little creatures in the entire mountain region and unfortunately, they don’t always respect property boundaries.
+You may not have realized it when you signed the contract to your dream home, but when you chose to move into the forest, you were also making the decision to cohabitate with one of the most important little creatures in the entire mountain region and unfortunately, they don’t always respect property boundaries.

-They hibernated in your home: Just like the rest of us, ladybugs hate the cold of winter and often hibernate inside rotted trees and in the crevices of rocks; however, occasionally one will find a really good hiding place — such as in your home inside some tight warm space, such as an interior wall or in your ceiling.
+They hibernated in your home: Just like the rest of us, ladybugs hate the cold of winter and they often hibernate inside rotted trees and in the crevices of rocks; however, occasionally they luck up and find a hiding place to winter in a temperature-controlled environment — such as inside your house, typically in an interior wall or ceiling.

 Your home is the exact type of home Ladybugs go for: believe it or not, but there are certain types of homes that ladybugs prefer over others and woe unto that person whose earthly abode is the dream home of a ladybug!